North Peru is shaken by a 7.5-magnitude earthquake.

 According to the Geophysical Institute of Peru, the severe quake struck at 5:52 a.m.
 (1052 GMT) at a depth of 131 kilometers (81 miles).

-At least ten individuals were hurt, according to Civil Defense officials, and numerous homes were destroyed.
+At least ten individuals were injured, according to Civil Defense officials, and 75 homes were destroyed.

 The earthquake also wreaked havoc in Ecuador.